Course Title: Radiation Therapy 3

 Overview of Learning Activities

 You will learn through a variety of activities that will include lectures, tutorials and laboratory classes, computer-based planning classes, Virtual Environment for Radiotherapy Training (VERT) simulation, attendance at a work-integrated learning (WIL) clinical placement and self-directed study.
-This course is supported by the Blackboard learning management system.
+This course is supported by RMIT's online Learning Management System (LMS).

 You will undertake the equivalent of three hours per week in lectures and three hours per week in problem-based learning classes.
 In addition you are expected to spend a minimum of four hours per week in independent study.
 You will also attend a 5-week block clinical placement.